garrandall/popular-music-data/tracks/you-me-and-he-mtume.md

 Whoa, whoa, whoa, not to mention
 Can we give it a try

-The truth's so, so very hard to say, ooh, baby
+The truth's so, so very hard to say, oh baby
 This pain I feel grows each day
 Can we find a way